Velipadinte Pusthakam Movie Review: A Book Without A Solid Content!

 Anoop Menon As Bullet Vishwam

-Anoop Menon, the actor-writer is appearing in the role of Bullet Vishwam, a man who lives in the coastal area, in the movie.
-The actor is sharing the screen with Mohanlal once again, after the success of Munthirivallikal Thalirkkumbol.
+Anoop Menon, the actor-writer is appearing in the role of Bullet Vishwam.
+Even though his role in the movie is brief, Anoop has succeeded in impressing with his performance and different looks.

 Sarath Kumar As Franklin